theheuman/scrim-bot/README.md

 ## Contributing
 ### Setup
-This bot makes use of the npm package discord.js.

-make sure to run
+Install dependencies
 ```sh
 npm install
 ```

-To run the bot, you'll need to add a config.json file to the root directory.
+To run the tests, you'll need to add a config.json file to the root directory.

 The file should contain:
 ```json